kogosoftwarellc/open-api/README.md

 Route files are logically structured according to their URL path.
 For cross platform compatibility, URLs that accept a parameter use the swagger format for parameters as opposed to the express format (i.e. use `{id}` instead of `:id`).
-Filenames in Windows do not allow the `:` character as it is consued with drive names.
+Filenames in Windows do not allow the `:` character as it is confused with drive names.

 For example, if you have the following api routes that you wish to add to your express
 app: